blb-ventures/resource/README.md

 ## Getting started

-### Real use example
+### Real usage example

-I've put in the examples directory some React components we use in our projects to simplify rendering and validating a form from a list of fields.
+I've put in the [examples directory](https://github.com/blb-ventures/resource/tree/main/examples) some React components we use in our projects to simplify rendering and validating a form from a list of fields.
 The examples use react-hook-form, zod and mui and I'm open for suggestions on how to use with other libraries.

 ### Setup